 Elbow injuries are often painful and may require immediate attention.
-If you suspect your child has a fractured elbow, visit one of our our fracture clinics at three convenient locations and our pediatric orthopedic physicians will see you right away.
+If you suspect your child has a fractured elbow, visit one of our Fracture Care Clinics at three convenient locations and our pediatric orthopedic physicians will see you right away.

 Fractured elbows are among the most common injuries we see in children.

-If you suspect your child has an elbow injury, the pediatric physicians at Medical City Children’s Orthopedic and Spine Specialist will evaluate your child to check for a possible fracture. it’s important to see a pediatric orthopedic physician because several growth plates surround the elbow joint in children and elbows are especially prone to injuries in growth plate areas.
+If you suspect your child has an elbow injury, the pediatric physicians at Medical City Children’s Orthopedic and Spine Specialist will evaluate your child to check for a possible fracture.
+It’s important to see a pediatric orthopedic physician because several growth plates surround the elbow joint in children and this area of the body is especially prone to injuries in growth plate areas.

 One of our pediatric orthopedic physicians will first evaluate your child’s arm for signs of damage to the nerves and blood vessels around the elbow joint.
 While damage to these structures is uncommon, it is important to know if there is a problem.
 Injuries to the blood supply of the arm may necessitate early surgical intervention.

-Splints – Splinting is the treatment for many elbow fractures, especially those with minimal displacement.
+Splinting is the treatment for many elbow fractures, especially those with minimal displacement.
 A splint is commonly used when there is suspicion of an elbow fracture.
-In the case of normal x-rays, a splint is placed and your child will take new x-rays in approximately a week after injury.
-Repeat x-rays often show signs of healing of the fracture.
+In the case of an X-ray exam, a splint is placed, and your child will come in for new X-rays approximately a week after injury.
+Repeat X-rays often show signs of healing of the fracture.

-Casts – Casts are often used to treat elbow fractures.
-More commonly, the elbow will be splinted for a week, and a cast may be placed after the swelling has time to subside.
+Casts are often used to treat elbow fractures.
+More commonly, the joint will be splinted for a week while the swelling subsides, then a cast may be placed on your child’s arm.

-Surgery – Pins are used to stabilize the fracture in a proper position.
-Pins are placed by a pediatric orthopedic physician.
+If surgery is needed, your orthopedic physician may use pins to stabilize the fracture in a proper position.
 The pins hold the fracture in proper position until sufficient healing takes place, which is usually in approximately 3 to 6 weeks.
 A small incision may be necessary to reposition the fracture and to protect the nerves around the elbow joint.

 Comprehensive services for children from birth through adolescence at three convenient locations: Dallas, Frisco and McKinney.